catamphetamine/react-time-ago/README.md

 ```
 npm install react-time-ago --save
-# (also installs "javascript-time-ago" as a dependency)
+# (installs "javascript-time-ago" as a dependency)
 ```

 First, the library must be initialized with a set of desired locales.